-LITTER, TROLLEYS AND POLLUTION - these issues are not addressed in the current proposal
+LITTER, TROLLEYS AND POLLUTION

 Many issues have not yet been addressed in the new proposal.
 More cars and trucks will add to air and noise pollution.
 The management of abandoned trolleys and litter is currently very unsatisfactory.
-Noise disturbance will worsen due to increased operational and cleaning activities.
+Noise disturbancew #worsen due to increased operational and cleaning activities.